gaf3/cnc-forge/Output.md

 ## preserve

-If you're referencing a lot of files with a directory or glob source, and want to preserve some, use an `preserve` setting.
+If you're referencing a lot of files with a directory or glob source, and want to preserve some, use a `preserve` setting.

 ```yaml
 description: An example